 - BRING ONLY THE ITEMS YOU WILL ABSOLUTELY NEED TO BRING INTO THE DPC.
 Bags and cases will all be checked at the security checkpoint, so to help avoid backing the line up any more than necessary, please instruct students not to bring any extra bags or backpacks with them into the facility.

-- A Band Guide from the UCF Bands will meet your bus upon arrival and will escort you and your party from your first arrival all the way to your departure, following your performance and clinic.
-When they greet you they will hand you a Directors Packet that includes color-coded wristbands for your entire party.
+- A Band Guide from the UCF Bands will meet your bus upon arrival with a copy of your security list.
+Before getting off of your bus, you will be asked to check the names of every person on your security list that is present.
+Your guide will submit this to DPC Security and will remain with you and your party all the way to your departure following your performance and clinic.
+When they greet you they will also hand you a Directors Packet that includes color-coded wristbands for your entire party.
 EVERY STUDENT, DIRECTOR & CHAPERONE that will be entering through the security entrance must be wearing a wristband.
 PLEASE DO NOT REMOVE THE WRISTBANDS UNTIL THE END OF THE EVENING UCF BANDS CONCERT.
 These will serve as your tickets for entry to all venues in the Dr. Phillips Center.
-Anyone without a wristband will be expected to have a ticket to enter the performance venues.
+Anyone without a wristband will be expected to have a paid ticket to enter the performance venues.

-HOMEROOMS & STORAGE (for those who requested storage space)
+HOMEROOMS & STORAGE (for those who request storage space)

 Your group will remain in the loading dock holding area until your entire party is through security.
-Once everyone is through security, your Band Guide will escort you either to your assigned homeroom – if you requested storage – where your students should leave cases and other belongings, and then to the entry point for your assigned performance center (either Steinmetz Hall or the Walt Disney Theatre).
-Only those items necessary for your performance & clinic (instruments, music folders, sticks & mallets, etc.) should be taken onstage.
+Once everyone is through security, if you requested storage, your Band Guide will escort you to your assigned homeroom, where your students should leave cases and other belongings, and then to the entry point for your assigned performance center (either Steinmetz Hall or the Alexis & Jim Pugh Theatre).
+If you did not request storage you will be escorted directly from the security entrance to the entry point for your assigned performance center.
+ONLY those items necessary for your performance & clinic (instruments, music folders, sticks & mallets, etc.) should be taken onstage.

 ROUTING WITHIN THE DPC

 Your band guide should stay with you through the completion of your clinic, directing you and your students where to go and how to get to and from each center (performance & clinic), as well as storage and building exit.
-If you wish to familiarize yourself with your group’s routing in advance of your arrival, you can also select the thumbnail captions below or the links here to bring up diagrams of the main level, 2nd level, and 3rd level of the Dr. Phillips Center that include travel pathways, instructions, and descriptions.
+If you wish to familiarize yourself with your group’s routing in advance of your arrival, you can also select the thumbnail images below or the links here [please check back for activated links & thumbnails] to bring up diagrams of the main level, 2nd level, and 3rd level of the Dr. Phillips Center that include travel pathways, instructions, and descriptions.
 Printed copies of these same diagrams will also be included in the Directors Packet that your band guide presents to you upon your arrival.

 Performance & Clinic

-UCF Bands staff will have the stage set up for your ensemble, based on the setup diagram that you submitted.
-A member of our volunteer staff will also meet you at the stage entrance to take the clinicians’ copies of your scores (please bring three clinicians’ copies of each score if you are able), and will then return those to you, along with your completed evaluation sheets, at your clinic venue.
+UCF Bands staff will have the stage set up for your ensemble, based on the setup diagram that you submit.
+A member of our volunteer staff will also meet you at the stage entrance to take the clinicians’ copies of your scores [please bring three clinicians’ copies of each score if you are able], and will then return those to you, along with your completed evaluation sheets, at your clinic.
 You may send your percussionists on stage a few minutes early to set their equipment to their liking, but our hope is that the diagram you submit will be as detailed as possible, including how you would like percussion instruments set.

 - Ensembles assigned to the Feature Stage (Steinmetz Hall) will move immediately following their performance to the DeVos Family Room for their clinic session.

-- Ensembles assigned to the Invited Stage Walt Disney Theatre) will move immediately following their performance to the Alexis & Jim Pugh Theatre for their clinic.
+- Ensembles assigned to the Invited Stage (Alexis & Jim Pugh Theatre) will remain on that same stage following their performance for their clinic.

-- Once again, please understand that to remain on time in what will be a tightly scheduled day, your combined allotted warmup & performance times must begin once your ensemble is situated onstage and that any delays on the part of an ensemble will eat into their performance time.
+- Once again, please understand that to remain on time in what will be a tightly scheduled day, your combined allotted warmup & performance times must begin as scheduled and that any delays on the part of an ensemble will eat into their performance time.

-Your performance will be professionally recorded (audio & video).
-Media files will be shared with you digitally, as soon as possible, post-event.
+Your performance will be recorded (audio & video) and media files will be shared with you digitally, as soon as possible, post-event.
 Educational critique from our panel of clinicians will also be shared with you.
 Immediately following your performance, we are pleased for you and your students to enjoy an individual clinic session with one of our esteemed clinician-educator panelists.

 Following your performance and clinic, you and your students will be escorted back to your home room to collect cases and other belongings, or to the bus parking.